 The time running up to Christmas is a busy time for the choir and choristers but also a fun one, which they look forward to and really enjoy.

 The Advent Sunday service is the start of their seasonal singing and after the service there's an Advent party for the choir.
 This is very popular as it includes a mince pie eating contest!
-The winning number at the moment is 15 - that's a lot of mince pies!
+The winning number (as of 2014) is 15 - that's a lot of mince pies!

 In the first 10 days on December, normally on a Tuesday, there is a 'dress rehearsal' service in the chapel.
 This is the first chance for the choir to sing most of their Christmas material.
 Local schools send some of their children to the service as a chance to hear the world famous choir.

 The famous 'One on Royal Davids' City' first verse solo is sung three times over the Christmas period: at the 'dress rehearsal' service, at 'Carol's from Kings' and at the 'Nine Lessons and Carols service'.
 All the choristers want the honour of being one of the boys chosen to sing the solos.
 The soloists are chosen by the Choir's director, Stephen Cleobury.

 The 'Carols from King's' service is recorded by BBC TV on the Sunday following the 'dress rehearsal' service.
 Lots of rehearsals take place on the Friday and Saturday before the filming and recording on the Sunday.

 After the filming of 'Carols from King's' there's a little break for the choristers including a team building and fun day!

 During the next week they normally perform at one or two Christmas Concerts.
 In 2014 the concerts were in Edinburgh, Scotland, and at the Royal Albert Hall in London.
 The choristers really enjoy the concert at the Royal Albert Hall as they lead the thousands of people there in singing three carols.